 Be helpful – you often need to say something out loud to get it out of your head, but feedback is not all about you.
 It is about the other person whom you are trying to help.
-The best way to be as helpful as possible is to write your message down.
-That way, you will exactly know what you want to say and find an appropriate way of saying it.
+Writing your message down is the best way to be as helpful as possible.
+That way, you will know precisely what you want to say and find an appropriate way of saying it.

-Be immediate – there is no need to wait for a perfect moment.
-That way you will forget half of the things you wanted to say and the other person will not remember the situation you are referring to.
-Feel free to talk right after an event has taken place, however taking that advice too literally is not always a good idea.
-Instead of coming out of nowhere and surprising the person with some criticism, ask him or her to set up a time to talk.
+Be immediate – waiting for a perfect moment is unnecessary.
+That way, you will forget half of what you wanted to say, and the other person will not remember the situation you are referring to.
+Feel free to talk right after an event has taken place; however, assuming that advice too literally is not always a good idea.
+Instead of coming out of nowhere and surprising the person with criticism, ask them to schedule a time to talk.
 That way, both of you can prepare.

 Be communicative – feedback is that it is not a monologue.
-A conversation is the most effective way in which to improve the way our company works.
-That is why it is so important to know how to receive feedback properly.
+A conversation is the most effective way to improve how our company works.
+That is why knowing how to receive feedback properly is so important.

 Don’t worry.
 We prepared some advice that can work for you:

 Be open – whatever your opinion is about yourself, it is not what everyone else thinks, especially your boss.
-If you want feedback to work – and you should – you need to be prepared to hear the criticism and use it to improve your work instead of fighting it.
+If you want feedback to work – and you should – you must be prepared to hear the criticism and use it to improve your work instead of fighting it.

-Be focused – to hear feedback you need to listen carefully.
-Try to imagine how hard it must be for the other person to say all those things.
-Make sure he or she knows you are a good listener.
+Be focused – you need to listen carefully to hear feedback.
+Imagine how hard it must be for the other person to say all those things.
+Make sure they know you are a good listener.

 Be active – you should feel free to ask questions.
 Make sure you understand what the other person is saying and react.
-Remember not to be too aggressive, though.
+Remember not to be too aggressive, however.